ebonnal/streamable/README.md

 ```

 ### thread-based concurrency
-> Applies the transformation concurrently using a thread pool of size `concurrency` (preserving the order):
+> Applies the transformation concurrently using a thread queue of size `concurrency`, and preserving the upstream order by default:
 ```python
 import requests